 In California, the suicide rate among Black youth has doubled between 2014 and 2020 and is now TWICE the statewide average, exceeding all other groups.
 In 2020, Black children and youth made up 12% of suicide deaths - the highest of any racial and ethnic group.
-Nearly 1 in 4 (22%) of Black 7th graders has considered suicide - double the rate of white students (10%) and the HIGHEST of any group in that grade.
+Nearly 1 in 4 (22%) of Black 7th graders has considered suicide - double the rate of white students (10%) and the HIGHEST the rate of white students (10%) and the HIGHEST of any group in that grade.

-The 988 Suicide & Crisis Lifeline is a network of local crisis centers that provides free and confidential emotional support to in suicidal crisis or emotional distress who people in suicidal crisis or emotional distress who call, text, or chat 988, 24 hours a day, 7 days a week.
+The 988 Suicide & Crisis Lifeline is a network of local crisis centers that provides free and confidential emotional support to people in suicidal crisis or emotional distress who call, text, or chat 988, 24 hours a day, 7 days a week.